saulpierotti/markdown_notebook/LB1_B_EC.md

 * Rost: above 20% of sequence identity 90% of the alignments correspond to homologous proteins, while below 20% only 10% of the alignment are homologous
 	* This is true for alignments longer than 100 residues!
 	* Over 20% identity sequences longer than 100 residues have similar structures, but this does NOT mean that under 20% the structure is necessarily different!
 	* Proteins with low sequence identity but high structural similarity are referred to as remote homologs
-	* In remote homologs the sequence alignment is often wrong
 * Rost distinguished 3 zones of protein alignments
 	* In the safe zone (abova 30% of identity) practically all the alignments are true homologs
 	* In the twilight zone (between 20% and 30%) there are many false positives